dhammon/AttacksAndCountermeasures/textbook/05-OperatingSystemSecurity.md

 > ```powershell
 > Invoke-Mimikatz
 > ```
-> >[!tip] Tip - Troubleshooting Bypass
-> >Start a fresh powershell terminal.
-Also, use your imagination on what else you could do to break up the commands yet still bypass AMSI.
+> >Tip - *Start a fresh powershell terminal.
+Also, use your imagination on what else you could do to break up the commands yet still bypass AMSI.*
 > #### Step 3 - Test Other Bypasses
 > Pick another bypass method from the following link and test in a new PowerShell instance.
 Can you find another method that works?
 > https://github.com/S3cur3Th1sSh1t/Amsi-Bypass-Powershell

 [^1]: VirusTotal - File; February 2024; https://www.virustotal.com/gui/file/31eb1de7e840a342fd468e558e5ab627bcb4c542a8fe01aec4d5ba01d539a0fc
 [^2]: Amsi-Bypass-Powershell; GitHub S3cur3Th1sSh1t; February 2024; https://github.com/S3cur3Th1sSh1t/Amsi-Bypass-Powershell#patching-amsi-amsiscanbuffer-by-rasta-mouse